raspberrypilearning/clone-wars/en/step_9.md

 end
 ```

-Remember to test out your code.
+Remember to test your code.

 --- /task ---

-If you look at the bat's costumes, you'll see that it already has two different ones:
+If you look at the bat's costumes, you can see that it has two different ones:

 ![screenshot](images/invaders-bat-costume.png)